ktmud/perfect-code/content/landing/code.md

 And both file have included the same module `_modules/bui/lightbox.js`.

-When handling the request, server can analysis these JS files by simple grepping `require(.*)`, find out the duplicate includes, and give the developer warnings.
+When handling the request, server can analysis these JS files by simple grepping `require(.*)`, so to find out the duplicate includes, and give developer warnings.

 ## booking.(...)